SOGNEFJORD – THE KING OF THE FJORDS

 Balestrand by the Sognefjord

-In the middle of the Sognefjord, where the fjord is at its widest and the mountains starts to rise, you’ll find Balestrand, an idyllic village down by the fjord.
-Balestrand is one of the first places the foreign tourists visited when they discovered Norway in the mid-19th century.
+In the middle of the Sognefjord, where the fjord is at its widest and the mountains begin to rise, you will find Balestrand, an idyllic village down by the fjord.

 Fjærland and the Fjærlandsfjord – From Fjord to Glacier